-"Goat Bones in the Basement: A Case of Race, Gender and Haunting in Old Savannah," The South Carolina Review, Special Issue: The Spectral South, 47: 2 (spring 2015).
+"Goat Bones in the Basement: A Case of Race, Gender and Haunting in Old Savannah," The South Carolina Review, Special Issue: The Spectral South, 47:2 (spring 2015).
+Translated and reprinted in the Italian journal, Iperstoria, October 2016.

 "At the Crossroads of Red/Black Literature," co-authored with Kiara M. Vigil, Oxford Handbook of Indigenous American Literature, eds., James H. Cox and Daniel Heath Justice (Oxford: Oxford University Press, 2014).